hhamazaki/Shiny-Apps/README.md

 # Shiny-Apps
-This creates Shiny Apps for Spawner-recruit analyses
+This site hosts a colleciton of ADFG salmon stock assessment Shiny Apps